Skip to Main Content

 Science Museum Group.
 London Midland & Scottish Railway Collection.
 The “Coronation Scot” train at Penrith.
 1938.
 1997-7409.
 From a set of glass and film negatives.
 Science Museum Group Collection Online.
 Accessed October 17, 2019. https://collection.sciencemuseumgroup.org.uk/objects/co423016.
 CC BY 4.0.

-The Open Artstor: Science Museum Group collection is now available, featuring a selection of nearly 50,000 images from the Science Museum Group (UK) under Creative Commons licenses that span science, technology, engineering, mathematics and medicine.
-This is part of a new, free initiative to aggregate open museum, library, and archive collections across disciplines on the Artstor platform — already a destination for scholars using visual media.
+The Open: Science Museum Group collection is now available, featuring a selection of nearly 50,000 images from the Science Museum Group (UK) under Creative Commons licenses that span science, technology, engineering, mathematics and medicine.

 Continue Reading »